beny23/myblog/content/posts/making_software_quickly.md

 sign-in journey for tax agents inasmuch as the predictions are that the call-out to a backend system that still sat in the on-premise data centre could be too slow.
-I did a little thinking and posited that instead of calling the data-centre we could just look up the same information in the databases we migrated as part of the data tier migration mentioned earily.
+I did a little thinking and posited that instead of calling the data-centre we could just look up the same information in the databases we migrated as part of the data tier migration mentioned earlier.
 The trouble was that there was no microservice, and the changing the calling service to accommodate Oracle database connections was non-trivial.
 And this was only about 4 days before everything was going live.
-So I would write one.
+So I would write a new service.
 This happened on the back of a Slack conversation.
 One amazing feature of the breakneck speed of the Covid-19 response was that regardless of supplier - or where the funding would eventually come from - people worked together seemingly crossing supplier and team boundaries with ease.